yuanzhe-ma/yuanzhe-ma.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: Yuanzhe-picture.jpg
-  image_circular: false # crops the image to make it circular
-  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  address: ym2865@columbia.edu, Room 416 (Data Science Institute), Mudd Building, 500 W 120th St, New York

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+## biography

+I am a second-year PhD student in the Department of [IEOR](https://www.ieor.columbia.edu/) at [Columbia University](https://www.columbia.edu/).
+I am very fortunate to work with [Garud Iyengar](http://www.columbia.edu/~gi10/), [Jay Sethuraman](https://www.ieor.columbia.edu/faculty/jay-sethuraman), and [Hongseok Namkoong](https://hsnamkoong.github.io/).

+I am broadly interested in problems related to online marketplaces from an operational perspective.
+More specifically, my goal is to develop scalable data-driven tools helping online platforms make better decisions in the presence of network effects and strategic information transmission.

+I am also interested in making machine learning models more robust and computationally efficient.

+From 2019 to 2021, I spent two wonderful years at [Georgia Tech ISyE](https://www.isye.gatech.edu/) as a graduate student studying statistics and mathematics while working with [Siva Theja Maguluri](https://sites.google.com/site/sivatheja/), [Debankur Mukherjee](https://www.debankur-mukherjee.com/), and  [Michael Damron](https://sites.google.com/view/mdamron22021).
+From 2016 to 2019, I worked at a Fintech startup in China as one of its founding members untill it was listed on NASDAQ as QFIN.
+I was born in Nanjing in 1997, and raised up in Shanghai.